ABN: 15 211 513 464. CRICOS Number: 00026A. Phone: +61 2 9351 2222.

-References are a great way of demonstrating to the Faculty that you possess the qualities we seek in a candidate.
-Your references don’t have to be from someone with a background in the field of architecture or design, but it is important that they attest to your strength of character.
-Generally, these references come from your teacher or principal, club directors or sporting coaches.
-Applicants for the Bachelor of Design in Architecture are requested to submit one reference only.
+References are a great way of demonstrating to the school that you have the qualities we seek in a student.
+Your references don’t have to be from someone with a background in architecture or design, but it is important that they attest to your strength of character.
+Generally, these references may come from your teacher or school principal, club directors or sporting coaches.
+Applicants for the Bachelor of Design in Architecture and the Bachelor of Design in Architecture(Hons)/Master of Architecture are requested to submit one reference only.

 Your portfolio should exhibit two primary characteristics:

-The first is 'breadth'.
+Breadth.
 Your portfolio should present a broad mixture of your creative work, especially sketches and freehand drawings for architecture or digital media for design computing.
-It can include anything you think is relevant; including design and technology work, digital media or online work, graphic design, photography, life drawing, and models you have
+It can include anything you think is relevant; such as design and technology work, digital media or online work, graphic design, photography, life drawing, and models you have

 Students who have experienced long-term educational disadvantage may apply to the Broadway Scheme, which falls under the banner of the University of Sydney's Educational Access Scheme (EAS) coordinated by the Universities Admissions Centre (UAC).